Neoj1sec142/Java-etc/sect2/oop/one/oop1.md

     characteristics and capabilities from another element.
 Inheritance is important because it supports the conecpt of reusability
 PolyMorphism - poly = many morphism = forms in programming data comes in
     many forms via array string int obj ...

+### Classes and Objects:
+* just like a variable is used to store some data, similarly, a clas is a high-level container that is used to store data, define behaviors(methods), and group various programming statements
+* therefore, a class is used to encapsulate the whole surface code into a single wrapper that can be accessed with help of objects
+***
+##### What is a Class?
+- a class is a user-defined prototype for an object that defines the set of attributes that characterize and object of the class
+- in simple words it is a blueprint for new objects created in that class to define how they will be contructed and what variables and behaviors they will have access too
+***
+##### What is an Object?
+- an object is known as an instance of the class. as we have seen, a class is just a blyeprint so its just like a description
+- Objects have 2 things:
+    * Attributes (data variables of the class)
+    * Behaviors (methods defined in the class)